bkirsh99/GNMINFRMTCS/A5/Assignment5.md

     #?# Do you see an overlap between the peaks of different epigenetic marks?
 Which epigenetic marks? - 1 pt

-    #ANSWER: Yes, there are slight overlaps between the peaks of all three epigenetic marks, but the ones between H3K4me3 and H3K27ac are particularly noticeable.
+    #ANSWER: Yes, there are slight overlaps between the peaks of all three epigenetic marks.
+However, the ones between H3K4me3 and H3K27ac are particularly noticeable, especially between the TSS and TES of genes.

     #?# Why do you think these epigenetic marks overlap? - 1 pt

-    #ANSWER: In general, broad histone marks such as H3K27me3 do not share motifs with narrow marks such as H3K27ac and H3K4me3.
-Furthermore, functional combinations of H3K4me3 and H3K27ac are associated with multimark motifs such as active promoters, while H3K27me3 indicates repressed or poised promoters.
+    #ANSWER: Functional combinations of H3K4me3 and H3K27ac are associated with multimark motifs such as active promoters, while H3K27me3 indicates repressed or poised promoters.
+Thus, we can expect to see frequent co-localization of H3K4me3 and H3K27ac marks.
+Furthermore, broad histone marks such as H3K27me3 do not generally share motifs with narrow marks such as H3K27ac and H3K4me3.

     #?# Explain the pattern you see for the peaks of H3K27me3, do they look similar or different to the other two marks?
 Why do you think this happens? - 1pt

     #ANSWER: The H3K27me3 signals are different from the other two because they are more uniformly spread out across the gene body.
+In contrast, the peaks for H3K4me3 and H3K27ac reach their maxima between the TSS and the TES of the gene body.

     #?# Why do you think the borders of the elements have such clearly-defined borders with respect to the ChIP signal? -1 pt

-    #ANSWER: I believe this is the case because the elements are the peaks called for each of the epigenetic marks themselves, rather than reference genes as previously.
-Therefore,
+    #ANSWER: I believe this is the case because different histone modifications have distinctive preferences in genomic localizations, which dictate the differences in their impact on gene expression.
+For example, H3K4me3 is associated with transcriptionally active gene promoter regions, thus having clearly-defined borders with respect to the ChIP signal between the TSS and TES of genes.
+Repressed genes have a much higher density of nucleosomes and can be marked by H3K27me3, which explains why this mark appears throughout the gene body.